 Culture (Fairs and Festivals) and Traditions

-Festival – Held for the first time in 2014, this outdoor musical festival celebrates blues and roots musicians from all over the city and the country.
-Held at Westdale Village, dubbed as one of Canada’s best kept secrets, it’s a music festival that hopes to bring in more awareness and support for local musical acts.
+Hamilton Blues and Roots Festival – Held for the first time in 2014, this outdoor music festival celebrates blues and roots musicians from all over the city and the country.
+Held at Westdale Village, dubbed as one of Canada’s best-kept secrets, it’s a music festival that hopes to bring in more awareness and support for local musical acts.

 Locke Street Festival – Held annually on the famous Locke street, stalls on sidewalks and live entertainment make this street vibrant and happening during this event.
 Locke Street is a unique enclave of business stores and shops – being a favorite of locals and tourists alike.
 One of the most popular and successful day events in Southern Ontario, tens of thousands of people visit Hamilton for this one special annual event.

 Points of Interest (Places to Visit)

-- The largest historical garden in Canada, this 2450 acre land of landscaped plants, trees, and flowers offer a peaceful sanctuary amidst the vibrant city.
+The Royal Botanical Gardens – The largest historical garden in Canada, this 2450-acre land of landscaped plants, trees, and flowers offers a peaceful sanctuary amidst the vibrant city.

-- One of the most visited attractions of the city, it is a living museum of aircraft dating from World War II until the present.
+Canadian Warplane Heritage Museum – One of the most visited attractions of the city, it is a living museum of aircraft dating from World War II until the present.
 The most impressive exhibits are the 2 Lancaster bombers that are the only ones left in the world.

 There is no shortage of places to stay in Hamilton, with every type of accommodation for every type of traveler.
 Downtown hotels are more expensive but perfect for those who love dining and the nightlife.
 Suburban hotels offer cozier environments with family-oriented prices.
-For backpackers and the budget traveler, camping options are also available in the city.
+For backpackers and budget travelers, camping options are also available in the city.